Comprehensive Notes on Andrew Ng’s Machine Learning Course

 Can use sigmoid activations function for the output layer.

-Adam (Adaptive moment estimation) algorithm, automatically adjusts the learning rate alpha.
+Adam (Adaptive moment estimation) algorithm is one of the most popular optimization algorithm.
+It automatically adjusts the learning rate alpha.
 It not just one alpha, but each neutro has one learning rate.

-If w or b keeps moving in same direction, increase alpha If keeps oscillating, reduce alpha.
+keeps moving in same direction, increase alpha.
+If keeps oscillating, reduce alpha.

 In code, model compile select optimizer use Adam.
 It uses one default init learning rate.